OthankQ/100-days-of-code/r1-log.md

 ### R2D70

 Made a Bitcoin price checker where you can check price of one bitcoin in dozens of currencies.
 Learned how to setup and link Firebase realtime database to an iOS app.

+### R2D71

+Working on a Whatsapp clone.
+Implemented signout, registration, login feature.
+Learned how to create and use navigation controller, also how to pop to root view controller.
+Completion handlers and closures.